U.S. military on border would have limited role

-President Donald Trump wants to deploy the U.S. military to protect the border with Mexico while the new border wall is built.
+President Donald Trump said Tuesday afternoon he wants to deploy the U.S. military to protect the border with Mexico while the new border wall is built.

+Tuesday evening, White House press secretary Sarah Sanders issued a statement saying the "vigorous" administration strategy includes mobilization of the National Guard.

+The White House statement came after Trump met with Defense Secretary James Mattis, Homeland Security Secretary Kirstjen Neilsen, Attorney General Jeff Sessions, Joint Chiefs Chairman Joseph Dunford and chief of staff John Kelly, Sanders said.

-It is unclear what options may be presented to President Trump by the Pentagon.
+It is still unclear exactly what options were presented to the president by the Pentagon.
 However, by U.S. law the military would be limited to a support role for U.S. border patrol agents.

-Trump seemed to catch military officials by surprise with his comments on Tuesday about a U.S. military role along the border with Mexico.

 "We are going to be doing some things - I've been speaking with (Defense Secretary) Mattis - we're going to be doing things militarily", Trump said at a White House meeting with the leaders of Baltic countries.